revaturelabs/interviewquestions/JavaScript.md

 <blockquote>

-Both the `let` and `var` keywords are used to declare variables in JavaScript.
+The `let` and `var` keywords are used to declare variables in JavaScript.
 The main difference between them is that `var` is function-scoped, while `let` is block-scoped.
 This means that when you declare a variable with `var` inside a function, it is accessible throughout the entire function, whereas `let` is only accessible within the block it is declared in. `Hoisting` is supported by `var` but not by `let`.
 Also, we can redeclare a variable in the same scope using `var`, but we can only declare a variable once in the same scope using `let`.

 </blockquote>